Stewz00/go-auth-service/README.md

    GRANT CREATE, CONNECT ON DATABASE authdb TO auth_user;

    -- For testing (if you plan to run tests)
-   CREATE USER test_user WITH PASSWORD 'testme';
+   -- test_user is the default user used in the test database URL if not set in .env.test CREATE USER test_user WITH PASSWORD 'testme';
    GRANT ALL PRIVILEGES ON DATABASE authdb_test TO test_user;
    ```